Here's What Really Happened To Mike Holmes

 During that meeting in Holmes' garage, the idea formed for the Holmes Group.
 Quast designated himself vice president of business development, with a goal of building Holmes' brand, while Kettlewell became vice-president of production, responsible for managing the TV show.

-Holmes ventured into the coffee business with a bold new partnership
+Mike Holmes ventured into the coffee business with a bold new partnership

 The company wanted Holmes to be at the center of an advertising campaign for its new product launch.
 Holmes Group VP of business development Mike Quast, however, wasn't sure if Holmes would go for that, given that shilling coffee was a bit out of his wheelhouse.
-To feel him out, he asked Holmes what kind of coffee he drank.
+To feel him out, Quast asked Holmes what kind of coffee he drank.
 The answer: Nescafé's instant coffee.
 The ensuing campaign was a massive success, with Holmes' partnership with the company renewed multiple times.

-As Holmes later told Sudbury.com: "When they approached me about the commercial, I said if they can relate the commercial to what I do and keep it real, I'd say yes to it, because the real truth is I drink Nescafé and have for years."
+As Holmes later told Sudbury.com, "When they approached me about the commercial, I said if they can relate the commercial to what I do and keep it real, I'd say yes to it, because the real truth is I drink Nescafé and have for years."

-In 2009, Mike Holmes' brand exploded (via The Globe and Mail).
-Not only was "Holmes on Homes" now being seen by American HGTV viewers, but the Holmes Group also began an ambitious expansion that included an "ultra-green housing development," a Canada-wide home-inspection service, and a line of Holmes-branded workwear.
-However, the latter didn't have an easy path to the marketplace.
-According to The Globe and Mail, the Holmes Group partnered with a Winnipeg-based manufacturer.
+The Holmes Group partnered with a Winnipeg-based manufacturer.
 A stickler for quality, Holmes was insistent that he had the final say on the design of products, rather than just slapping his moniker on the company's existing merchandise.
 Once the Holmes Workwear products hit shelves, however, they were being marketed as "a premium version of the existing line," as opposed to its own standalone brand.
 Those issues, however, were ultimately sorted out.

 A decade later, Holmes Workwear continues to be a successful venture, consisting of a wide array of items ranging from canvas work pants to tool belts to fire-resistant coveralls for welders.
 The reach of Holmes Workwear is wide, sold by retailers such as Amazon, Costco, Home Depot, and more.

 Mike Holmes lent a hand in the wake of the devastation that Hurricane Katrina unleashed on New Orleans.
 As Holmes told the Toronto Star, it all started when Brad Pitt founded his Make It Right Foundation, with a mission to build new homes for residents of the Lower Ninth Ward whose domiciles had been destroyed.
-However, there was one issue; Holmes holds the trademark to Make It Right and even has it tattooed on his bicep.
+However, there was one issue; Holmes holds the trademark "Make It Right" and even has it tattooed on his arm.

-According to Holmes, if there was ever a city in need of his Make It Right philosophy, it's New Orleans.
-When it came to home construction, he recalled, "so many people down there didn't know what they were doing."
+According to Holmes, if there was ever a city in need of his "Make It Right" philosophy, it's New Orleans.
+When it came to home construction, he recalled, "So many people down there didn't know what they were doing."

 During Mike Holmes' sojourn in NOLA, he became downright evangelical about the advantages of eco-friendly building products and techniques.
-"Everyone's talking green," he told The Globe and Mail.
+"Everyone's talking green," the contractor told The Globe and Mail.
 "Well, let's really go green!
 Why don't we change the building process?
 If no one else is going to do it, I'm going to do it.
 Build a home that won't burn, won't mold, that's termite-resistant."

 Mike Holmes launched his own magazine, but it didn't end well